joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/protocols/README.md

 ### 9. Optional protocol methods

 In Swift, when you want to conform to a protocol, you must implement **all** its properties and methods.
-However, in Objective-C, you could mark certain methods as optional.
+However, in Objective-C, you could mark certain methods as `optional`.
 You will see this in iOS programming, you can choose whether or not to implement certain methods from a protocol.

 ```swift
 @objc protocol FullyNamed {